 Pelage (fur) is reddish or yellowish brown in summer, more grayish brown in winter.
 Ears are large and may move independently.
 Males have antlers that branch into separate equal beams that fork into two tines.
 Upper side of the tail is white with a black tip or all black or brown.
 Juveniles have white-spotted coats.

 Black-tailed deer mate in autumn, often mainly late November to mid-December.
 Gestation lasts about 203 days and births occur in late spring, mostly in May-June, but sometimes as late as July or August.
 Litter size is 1-2, depending on age and condition of female.
 Fawns are born with spotted coats and initially stay hidden, their spots helping with camouflage.
 They lose their spots generally by late summer or early fall.
 Weaning begins at about 5 weeks, usually completed by 16 weeks.
 Males usually first breed at 2 years, females at 3-4 years.

 All year long, dawn or dusk for best viewing.

 Best Place to View

-A herd of black-tailed deer are very common around the Bear Valley Visitor Center, but you can see them in nearly all habitats including a population who live along the lighthouse cliffs.
+A herd of black-tailed deer is very common around the Bear Valley Visitor Center, but you can see the deer in nearly all habitats including a population who live along the lighthouse cliffs.
 They are best viewed in the early morning or late afternoon.
 Take binoculars for the best viewing experience.